sandormatyi/Dynamic-search-algorithms/README.md

 A simulation designed to compare A* and D* search algorithms in different types of unkown terrain.

-The alogrithms' implementations are based on the papers:
+The algorithms' implementations are based on the papers:

 [Original D*](http://www.frc.ri.cmu.edu/~axs/doc/icra94.pdf)